 The Historic Preservation Commission (HPC) was established to be proactive about saving Loveland’s historic treasures and are charged with protecting Loveland's historic character.
 The HPC is comprised of 7 volunteer members who advise and assist owners of historic properties on physical and financial aspects of preservation, renovation, rehabilitation, and reuse, including nomination to the local, state or National Register of Historic Places.
 To avoid the loss of Loveland's historic treasures, the HPC carefully reviews demolition and relocation permit applications for properties that are on the Loveland Historic Preservation Survey.

-If your property is on the Survey, you will be required to submit the Historic Demo Submittal Checklist and accompanying drawings and photos with your building permit application.
+If your property is on the Survey and eligible for designation, you will be required to submit a Demolition application and accompanying drawings and photos with your building permit application.

 Contact Nikki Garshelis at 970-962-2346 for more information and an application.